gracetownland/OER-AI/Docs/DEPLOYMENT_GUIDE.md

 If you are new to CDK, note that the AWS Cloud Development Kit (CDK) lets you define cloud infrastructure using code.
 Review the [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/) for a quick primer before proceeding.

+Note: Guardrails (Bedrock) are created as part of the CDK deployment.
+For operational guidance and advanced customization of guardrails and Bedrock configuration, see `Docs/BEDROCK_GUARDRAILS.md`.

 Open a terminal in the `/cdk` directory.

 **Initialize the CDK stack** (required only if you have not deployed any resources with CDK in this region before).
 Please replace `<YOUR-PROFILE-NAME>` with the appropriate AWS profile used earlier.